mia-platform/documentation/docs/runtime_suite/cms-site/configuration.md

 ## CMS Site configuration

-CMS Site plugin does not require any configuration file or any environment variables.
+CMS Site does not require any configuration file or any environment variables.